-Given the Group's performance and taking into account the significance of distributing returns to our shareholders during these uncertain times, the Board is pleased to propose a final dividend of 1.0 cents per share.
-With the interim dividend of 0.75 cents per share paid out earlier in the year, the total expected dividend payout in FY2022 amounts to 1.75 cents per share.
-This represents a total dividend payout of \$3.0 million which is equivalent to 95.5% of the net profit for FY2022, and a dividend yield of 5.4%1.
+After conducting a thorough evaluation of our Group's business operations, financial position, and cash flow performance in FY2023, the Board is pleased to propose a final dividend of 1.0 cent per ordinary share for FY2023, primarily driven by the positive cash flow generated from our operations.
+With the interim dividend of 0.75 cents per share paid out earlier in the year, the total expected dividend payout in FY2023 amounts to 1.75 cents per share.
+This represents a total dividend payout of \$3.0 million which is equivalent to 91.8% of the net profit for FY2023, and a dividend yield of 6.6%.